SpockBotMC/SpockBot/legal.md

 BarneyMC
 ========

-We use slightly modified versions of large parts Barney Gale's implementation of the MC Protocol, which can be found here: https://github.com/barneygale/barneymc
+We use slightly modified versions of large parts of Barney Gale's implementation of the MC Protocol, which can be found here: https://github.com/barneygale/barneymc

 pyCraft
 =======

 Large parts of Spock's design were inspired by Ammar Askar's pyCraft, which can be found here: https://github.com/ammaraskar/pyCraft
-We use his implementation of the Minecraft.net login and encryption functions with slight modifications.
+We use his implementation of the Minecraft.net login and his encryption functions with slight modifications.

 Copyright 2012 Ammar Askar